AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/calendar-date-ranges/create.md

 ---
-title: Create date ranges
+title: Create Date Ranges
-description: Create a date range for use in reporting.
+description: Understand how to create a date range that you can use in Analysis Workspace.
 feature: Date Ranges
 role: User
 exl-id: 62ce2ca5-4df1-43bf-88ce-3c9f106f4a59